• Skip to primary navigation

 • Carefully unmold the bread.

-• Allow fluffy condensed milk bread to cool down completely on a wire rack.
+• Allow fluffy condensed milk bread to cool down on a wire rack.

-• This sweetened condensed milk bread or any other enriched bread/dinner rolls can be wrapped in plastic wrap and store in a cool, dry place at room temperature for up to 3 days.
+• This sweetened condensed milk bread or any other enriched bread/dinner rolls can be wrapped in plastic and stored in a cool, dry place at room temperature for up to 3 days.

 Can I freeze this bread?